lolzorz/oc2lua/README.md

 #oc2lua

-a lightweight html page,convert objective-c code to lua.
+A lightweight html page,convert objective-c code to lua.
 Just focus on objective-c instead of lua's crazy grammar.

 How to use